jkmackie/means_and_outliers/README.md

 The **harmonic mean** is the **arithmetic mean** but with -1 powers inserted.
 Each number in the numerator gets -1 power.
 Also, the numerator and denominator are placed in parenthesis and raised to the -1 power.
 This is the same as flipping the `numerator/denominator` to `denominator/numerator`.

 * `Harmonic mean of 40, 60 = ((40^-1+60^-1)/(2))^-1 = 2/(1/40 + 1/60)`

+Harmonic mean in words:
-* `Harmonic mean in words: (1) Write out arithmetic mean - (40 + 60) / 2; (2) Rewrite equation.
-Denominator is the numerator.
-Each number in numerator is flipped and summed in denominator.`
+* Write out arithmetic mean equation: (40 + 60) / 2;
+* Rewrite equation by putting the denominator as the numerator.
+* Each number in numerator is flipped and summed in the denominator inside parenthesis.`

+### How are the means  impacted by outliers?
+Let's consider a contrived case where there are four different house quality ratings.
+Kitchen, Basement, and House Quality are rated on a scale of 1-5 with 5 as the best.
+Overall quality is rated on a scale of 1-10 where 10 is the best.

+Here are histograms of the ratings:

 ![Alt text](images/four_ratings.PNG)